ComradeMark/matrix-view/README.md

 MatrixView is the final team project for *Program development in a graphical environment, 420-203* Vanier College, Fall 2024 Semester.

-README Updated November 27, 2024 by Ahmet Yusuf Yildirim.
+README Updated November 28, 2024 by Mark Moutter.

 ## Features